SkoolNotes/Taproot/2020BIO101/KBhBIO101DNATranscription.md

 **Promoters**
 Promoters are the signaling devices that mark the beginning of a nucleotide in a gene.
 The strength of promoters could be modulated to create different rates of transcription.
 Stronger promoters/enhancers => "enhance" "more." i.e. tumor viruses strengthen promoters for cell growth

+## Controlling Transcription
+(This applies only to promoters, #disorganized, we have yet to get to this process in Eukaryotes)

+Between the promoter and the actual coding DNA, there is a region named *operator* that allows three types of regulatory molecules to bind to it to alter how the gene is transcribed, namely:

+- **Repressors**: proteins that suppress transcription
+- **Activators** are proteins that increase the transcription
+- **Inducers** catalyses repressors or activators — making either a strenthened activation or repression acting in conjunction with the other regulator

 ## Actually transcribing
 The RNA Polymerase Enzyme starts at a promoter (typically found upstream of the 5' start site) and ends at a terminator.